 Botulism is a rare but serious condition caused by toxins from bacteria called Clostridium botulinum.

-Because all types of botulism can potentially cause death, all types of botulism are considered medical emergencies.
+All types of botulism can be fatal and are considered medical emergencies.

-Certain signs and symptoms usually aren't present with botulism, including no elevation in blood pressure or heart rate, no confusion and no fever.
+Certain signs and symptoms usually are absent with botulism, including no elevation in blood pressure or heart rate, no confusion, and no fever.
 However, fever is sometimes present with wound botulism.

 When to see a doctor